Answers to Workers’ Compensation Questions From a Columbus Attorney

 Obviously, you are responsible for any bill or prescription that the BWC determines is not related to your claim.

 Workers who suffer injuries on the job normally have many questions running through their mind.
-Here we have provided many answers to the questions we are commonly asked about compensation information.
+Here we have provided answers to the questions we are commonly asked.
 We have also provided many questions and answers regarding medical treatment and general questions.

 - When will I get paid?
 How much will I be paid?

-- How long can I get paid for when missing work?
+- How long can I get paid for missing work?

 - What decides how much money I receive while out of work?